DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/setup_en.md

 All players playing Kirby Air Ride must provide the room host with a YAML file containing the settings for their world.

-On the web host, you can visit the [Kirby Air Ride options page](/games/Kirby%20Air%20Ride/player-options) to generate a YAML with your desired options.
+If you are running this on the web host (this will not be on the official website), you can visit the [Kirby Air Ride options page](/games/Kirby%20Air%20Ride/player-options) to generate a YAML with your desired options.
 Click the export button to save your yaml file.

 Alternatively, you can manually edit the `kirby_air_ride.yaml` template YAML from the [releases page](https://github.com/DeDeDeK/KARchipelago/releases/latest), or you can run "Generate Template Options" from the Archipelago Launcher, and then edit the Kirby Air Ride yaml file in your `Players/` directory.
+The yaml file will contain descriptions of each option and what they affect in the game.

 Once you're happy with your settings, provide the room host with your YAML file and proceed to the next step.

 ## Save files

-Every new multiworld you join should be done with a fresh Kirby Air Ride save file!
-This is very important, as if you have a completed save file and connect to a multiworld with it, you will complete your game immediately.
+**Every new multiworld you join should be done with a fresh Kirby Air Ride save file!** This is very important, as if you have a completed save file and connect to a multiworld with it, you will complete your game immediately.

 Unfortunately, Kirby Air Ride only has one save slot in-game.
 But no worries if you want to keep your save - Dolphin can export save files that can be re-loaded later.